Personal Injury Claims Calculator

 Please note: figures shown in our personal injury compensation calculator are approximates based on experience and previous settlement amounts attributed to an individual's pain and suffering.
 Final settlement awards may be worth more or less than the stated amount, depending on injury and individual personal circumstances.

 How Your Personal Injury Compensation Award is Calculated

-The aim of a personal injury compensation claim is to restore the injured person to the position that they were in prior to the accident.
-In order to do that, a personal injury lawyer looks in detail at how your injury has affected every element of your life to arrive at an appropriate final figure.
+The aim of a personal injury compensation claim is to restore the injured person to the position that they were in prior to the accident, by providing them with the funds to seek support.
+A personal injury solicitor can help with this by assessing how your injury has affected your life to arrive at an appropriate figure.

-This figure (your compensation award) is made up of two types of financial sums, these are called “damages”.
+Your personal injury compensation award will be made up of two types of financial sums, called ‘damages’.
 The two types of damages are:

-- General damages: This is a sum of money to compensate an individual for the injury itself, and is based on previous case law and judicial guidelines.
-It is not something that can be precisely calculated as it is down to the severity of the injury (or injuries).
-Our compensation calculator provides guidance on the sort of amounts that we would expect to see for specific injuries.
+- General damages - a sum of money to compensate you for the injury itself.
+This is calculated based on previous case law and judicial guidelines, but can vary significantly as it heavily depends on the severity of the injury (or injuries).
+Our compensation calculator provides guidance on the amounts that we would expect to see for specific injuries

-- Special damages: This is the sum of money that accounts for all of your financial losses as a result of your accident and injuries.
-It is something that can be precisely calculated, but varies from individual to individual.
+- Special damages - a sum of money that accounts for all of your financial losses as a result of your accident and injuries.
+This can be precisely calculated, but can still vary between individuals

-In most personal injury claims, your solicitor will compile a document known as a “schedule of loss”, which outlines every single financial outlay and impact your injury has had and is expected to have on your life.
+In most cases, your solicitor will compile a document known as a ‘schedule of loss’, which details every financial outlay and impact your injury has had and is expected to have on your life.
 This encompasses both types of damages.
-Your solicitor will then look to agree a compensation award with the defendant’s representatives, based on the total of both sets of damages outlined in the schedule of loss, seeking to claim as much of it as possible on your behalf.
+Your solicitor will then look to agree to a compensation award with the defendant’s representatives.
+Based on the total of both sets of damages outlined in the schedule of loss, your solicitors will seek to claim as much of it as possible on your behalf.